polydojo/qree/README.md

 Qree (read 'Curie') is a tiny but mighty Python templating engine, geared toward HTML.
 'Qree' is short for: *Q*uote, *r*eplace, *e*xec(), *e*val().

-The whole thing is under 200 lines of code.
+The entire module is under 200 lines.
 Instead of using regular expressions or PEGs, Qree relies on Python's `exec()` and `eval()`.
 Thus, it supports *all language features*, out of the box.
+For more on Qree's internals, please see: [*Build Your Own Python Template Engine*](https://www.sumukhbarve.com/build-python-template-engine)

 **!!!
 Warning:** Do **NOT** render untrusted templates.
 As Qree uses `eval()`, rendering untrusted templates is equivalent to giving untrusted entities access to your entire systems.